taeheelee90/eventManagement/README.md

 Event Management Application connects users and events which have related tag or location.

 ## User
-Users can create and join event or activity.
+* User will receive verification email once submit signup form.
-Users can add tag (interest) and location (cities in Korea).
+* User can change description, profile image, tag (interest) and location (cities in Korea) in settings.
+* User can create and join event.

 ## Event
-Event must be published to be searched by other users.
+* Event can be created by authenticated users.
+* Event can have tag (interest) and location (cities in Korea).
+* Event manager must publish it to allow search.
-Event must start registration to allow other users' enrollment.
+* Event manager must start registration to recruit members.
-Event can have activities (i.e., preparation, seminar, discussion, etc.).
+* Event can have activities (i.e., preparation, seminar, discussion, etc.).